Skip to main content

 2D Material-Based Multiple Oncotherapy Against Metastatic Disease Using a Radically New Computed Tomography Approach

-In conventional cancer treatment, radiation therapy and phototherapy are often preferred over surgery due to their minimally invasive nature.
-However, radiation therapy, while effective, can harm healthy cells and can lead to severe side effects, including the risk of secondary tumours and organ damage.
-Additionally, deep-seated tumours pose a challenge for conventional light-based treatments due to limited tissue penetration.
+Radiation therapy and phototherapy are often preferred over surgery for their minimally invasive nature.
+However, radiation can damage healthy cells and cause severe side effects, including secondary tumours and organ damage.
+Light-based treatments also struggle with deep-seated tumours due to limited tissue penetration.

 The NSs are encapsulated into liposomes, tiny synthetic vesicles that serve as delivery vehicles, navigating through the vascular system to specifically target tumour masses.

-Unlike conventional methods, low energy/low dose X-rays (e.g. from a CT beam) are used to activate directly the NSs after targeting the tumour.
-The NSs can reach the tumour site by flowing through the blood system.
-Hence, it is the NS that contributes to the elimination of cancer cells due to their physico-chemical properties strictly tied to the NS design (contrary to conventional radiotherapy where the elimination of cancer cells is resulting directly from high energy X-ray radiation).
-Since ROS, radiosensitization and temperature increase are cancerogenic agents whose efficacy does not depend on the cell nature, the therapy is agnostic to the type of cancer and to gender incidence.
+Unlike conventional methods, low energy/low dose X-rays (e.g. from a CT beam) are used to activate the NSs after targeting the tumour.
+The NSs can either be injected directly inside the tumour or delivered through the bloodstream to reach the tumour site.
+Hence, the NS contributes to eliminating cancer cells by generating radiosensitization, thereby boosting the effect of low dose/low energy radiotherapy thanks to its physico-chemical properties, which are strictly tied to the NS design.
+Since ROS and other reactive species produced through increased radiosensitization are cancerogenic agents whose efficacy does not depend on cell type, the therapy is agnostic to cancer type and gender incidence.

 The cell death occurs directly into the tumour mass, minimizing damage to healthy tissue and reducing side effects.
 The treatment can even help the body's immune system to recognize and fight cancer at distal sites from the primary tumour (abscopal effect).
 The NSs are designed to be biocompatible and inactive in absence of X-ray radiation, thus allowing a safe body clearance (the ability of an organ to purify from a substance in the time unit).